salesforcecli/plugin-data/messages/tree.export.md

 # PlanJsonWarning

-After Nov 10, 2024, the JSON output for `--plan` will no longer include the `saveRefs` and `resolveRefs` properties.
+Starting on Nov 10, 2024, the JSON output for `--plan` will no longer include the `saveRefs` and `resolveRefs` properties.

 # LegacyDeprecation

-After Nov 10, 2024, this command will no longer be available.
-Use `data export tree`.
+Starting on Nov 10, 2024, this command will no longer be available.
+Use `data export tree` instead.